 Students will discover what it is like to be a scientist by participating in interactive workshops and activities in a discipline of their choice.
 Participants will be able to enjoy meeting like-minded new friends and scientific role models, as well as get a taste of university life.

 While every effort is made to place as many students interested in the work experience program as possible, this is a very popular program and we are restricted by other University teaching and research commitments.
-At the moment, we can only offer work experience in the below areas of science on the 22 - 26 of June 2020.
+At the moment, we can only offer work experience in the below areas of science.
 Please check this page regularly for any changes.